FAQs about the library’s proposed building project

 At this time, the Town of Bethlehem does not have any meeting spaces available for the public to reserve, other than outdoor pavilions and picnic areas.
 Click here to see what’s available.
 The library does have a very successful partnership with the town for larger co-sponsored events, such as the Seniors Prom at Town Hall and the Thursdays in the Park series at Elm Avenue Park, but many other events are limited by time (no evenings or weekend availability) and/or staffing requirements.

-The school district allows public use of its buildings, but availability and other restrictions limit the options.
+The school district allows public use of its buildings for a fee, but availability and other restrictions limit the options.
 Click here to view their guidelines.

 Parking and exterior